Before you go

 Visit Diversity & Inclusion for specific resources offered by BC and the OGE, as well as outside resources and support networks.
 With any questions or concerns, do not hesitate to reach out to the OGE.

-Continue to refer to the Study Abroad Handbook for pre-departure checklist, travel preparations (communication) and health preparations, Boston College policies, safety & responsibilities, preparing for your return, and what do in emergencies abroad.
+Continue to refer to the Study Abroad Handbook for pre-departure checklist, travel preparations (communication) and health preparations, Boston College policies, safety & responsibilities, preparing for your return, and what to do in emergencies abroad.

 While Abroad